Dasha Burns: Some women's products are routinely priced higher than men's. Tampons are taxed, when products like Rogaine are not

 I’ve tried to think of a male equivalent.
 Certainly there are products that are purchased primarily by men that are taxed.
 Condoms are the closest example, and that is still not comparable.
 Periods are biological functions that occur regularly for decades and are completely out of women’s control.

 Because we’re talking about products that are necessary for women to be healthy productive humans, discriminatory pricing is unacceptable.
 The practice has echoes of biblical depictions of women being sequestered in “red tents” during their time of the month.

 If state governments can deem products like foot powder, dandruff shampoo, and Rogaine tax-exempt as “nonluxury” goods, I don’t see any reason they shouldn’t do the same for tampons.
 It’s clear only men were at the table for this tax talk.
 No woman would ever consider cramping, bloating and bleeding every month a “luxury.”

-.
+Right now, more states tax tampons than candy.
 If I can binge on empty calories tax-free, I should bleed tax-free.